 Skyu is another traditional soup-based Ladakhi speciality.
 It is a stew made with barley or wheat dough kneaded into thumb-sized flatten balls.
 It is slowly cooked in a pot with water, meat and root vegetables such as potatoes, turnips and carrots.
 This mouth-watering dish is often prepared in villages and its recipe has remained unchanged for centuries.
-This heavy and high-calorie food containing energy in the form of carbohydrates is a favourite during the cold winter months when the temperature falls to below freezing and for those doing trekking.
+This heavy and high-calorie food containing energy in the form of carbohydrates is a favourite during the cold winter months when the temperature in Ladakh falls to below freezing and for those doing trekking.

 In villages, it is also habitual to include fresh milk as a main ingredient.
 In that case, the dish is called oma-skyu, “oma” means “milk” in Ladakhi language.
 A particularly tasty variant that you must try if you have the opportunity.